RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-08-30-CentOS7-Wireguard-PiHole.md

 [root@vps ~]# touch /etc/sysconfig/network-scripts/ifcfg-wg0
 ```

 Another slightly CentOS-specific thing we need to take into consideration is working with [SElinux](https://wiki.centos.org/HowTos/SELinux), which comes installed by default on the OS.
 [According to Pi-hole developers](https://github.com/pi-hole/pi-hole/issues/752#issuecomment-513524149), SElinux currently causes some issues with parts of Pi-hole.
 This means that having it in its default "enforcing" mode will cause issues here.
-This _does not_ mean that we should completely disable selinux - in fact, this is almost always an improper approach to torubleshooting issues with SElinux.
+This _does not_ mean that we should completely disable SElinux - in fact, this is almost always an improper approach to torubleshooting issues with SElinux.

 Instead, let's set the mode on SElinux here from "enforcing" to "permissive".
 This will not actively block things flagged up in your local SElinux policy, but instead will still log any instances of policy violations: